-Although the number of people with sub-500 FICO credit scores has dropped over the last decade, it’s still a fairly significant 4.7% of US consumers, or around 14 million adults.
+Although the number of people with sub-500 FICO credit scores has dropped over the last decade, it’s still a fairly significant 4.7% of U.S. consumers, or around 14 million adults.
 In contrast, the national average FICO credit score in 2019 is 706 — up from 686 a decade ago — according to the credit scoring service.

 And while having a credit score between 400 and 450 is above the minimum — FICO scores range from 300 to 850 — it’s still a very difficult situation to remedy.

-That being said, it’s not impossible to qualify for credit with a 400 to 450 credit score, but you’ll need to accept that the rates and fees you’re offered will likely be quite high, the limits likely quite low, and the down payments practically mandatory.
+That being said, it’s not impossible to find loans and credit cards for a 400 to 450 credit score, but you’ll need to accept that the rates and fees you’re offered will likely be quite high, the limits likely quite low, and the down payments practically mandatory.

 Credit Cards: 400-450 Credit Score

 Credit cards are often one of the easiest types of credit to obtain with a low credit score, mostly due to the fact that they often represent very small credit lines.

 On the plus side, credit cards are what’s called revolving credit, which means you can reuse the credit line once you’ve repaid your balance (unlike a loan, which closes once it’s been repaid).

 Secured credit cards — ones that require a refundable deposit — will be the easiest to obtain with poor credit, though closed-loop (only usable with one retailer) unsecured cards are available to a variety of credit scores.

 1. Fingerhut Credit Account

 While today a web-based retailer, Fingerhut started out as a mail-order catalog company selling a range of items for the home.
 The modern digital Fingerhut has thousands of products from hundreds of major retailers including Samsung, KitchenAid, and Dell.